kamonohasikamo/JavaFX_Breakout/ReadMe.md

 ====

 ## How to Play
-1. Compile and run the files(BreakoutMain.java) in this repository
-2. Let's enjoy play!
+- Bar Moving
+  - Press the left key to move the bar to the left.
+  - Press the right key to move the bar to the right.

 ## How to Compile
+1. Compile and run the files(BreakoutMain.java) in this repository.
-1. javac BreakoutMain.java
+2. javac BreakoutMain.java
-2. java BreakoutMain
+3. java BreakoutMain
+4. Let's enjoy play!

 ## Attention
 Encoding selection is Shift-JIS.